 As of UniFI v5.4.6 minimum RSSI is configured within the controller UI.
 However, in order to set a minimum RSSI value, advanced features configuration must be enabled.

-To set minimum RSSI with controller version 5.4.6, do the following:
+To set minimum RSSI with the UniFi Controller do the following:

-1. Go to the "Settings" (Gear Icon) in bottom left corner of controller.
+1. Go to the "Settings" (Gear Icon) in the bottom left corner of the controller web UI.

 2. Click on "Site".